Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Gravitational collapse of a star

 As mentioned earlier, we assume that any test particle on the stellar surface is a freely falling particle, and hence its radial trajectory obeys (\ref{req}).
-To justify this, using eqs. (\ref{eom}) and (\ref{pre}), which give the radial pressure outside and inside the star respectively, one can verify that the net radial pressure on the surface of the star is zero, i.e., $ p - p_r \big|_{r=R} = 0. $.
-As expected, the boundary surface of the star can be specified by zero radial pressure, so each particle follows the radial geodesic, consistent with (\ref{req}).
+To clarify the motion of the boundary, we note that using eqs.~(\ref{eom}) and (\ref{pre}), which describe the radial pressure outside and inside the star respectively, one finds that the net radial pressure jump at the surface vanishes, i.e., $ p - p_r \big|_{r=R} = 0. $ This condition indicates that there is no discontinuity in radial pressure across the boundary.
+In our setup, combined with the junction conditions for the metric and extrinsic curvature, this implies that the boundary particles experience no four-acceleration.
+As a result, their worldlines follow radial timelike geodesics, consistent with eq.~(\ref{req}).